MileHacker Logo

 Royal Park Rajapruek

 A sprawling botanical garden featuring stunning themed gardens, waterfalls, and the magnificent Royal Pavilion.
-Explore by walking or electric trams.
+Explore by going for a walk or electric trams.

 Doi Suthep-Pui National Park

-Surrounding Wat Phra That Doi Suthep, this national park has numerous hiking trails, viewpoints, and smaller waterfalls for a natural escape close to the city.
+Surrounding Wat Phra That Doi Suthep, this national park possesses many hiking trails, viewpoints, and smaller waterfalls for a natural escape close to the city.

 Doi Inthanon National Park